 “Diversion is one of the goals, and the other is to dilute the 1MDB issue into something about executive inaction on a financial scandal,” said Tawfik Ismail, a former senior UMNO official.

 At 92, Mahathir has withstood countless of political battles and earned his reputation.
 Critics suspected the RCI was formed by the administration of Najib to shame Mahathir, then PM.
 This news might not mark the downfall of Mahathir, but the speculations and suspicions were enough to dent Mahathir’s image.

-Both timing and choice of the personnel-in-charge pointed to a possible dirty play of politics.
+Both the timing and the choice of the personnel-in-charge pointed to a possible dirty play of politics.
 The RCI was not necessarily required.
 Formation of RCI for the forex losses case was swifter than the 1MDB case, which still did not have any RCI plans in place.
 The STF concluded the forex losses as a prima facie case and warranted the RCI.
 From the day Khalid called for a probe in forex losses to the Cabinet’s approval for RCI’s formation, it took less than eight months.
 This speed was rather fast for an incident that happened 25 years ago.

-Out of all people, the Prime Minister’s office selected Petroliam Nasional Bhd (Petronas) Chairman Tan Sri Mohd Sidek Hassan to head the STF and RCI.
-Together with his panel, Sidek has the rights to give recommendations for further actions, subject to the Attorney-General’s decision to prosecute.
+Out of everybody, the Prime Minister’s office selected Petroliam Nasional Bhd (Petronas) Chairman Tan Sri Mohd Sidek Hassan to head the STF and RCI.
+Together with his panel, Sidek has the right to give recommendations for further actions, subject to the Attorney-General’s decision to prosecute.
 Given the close ties between Najib and Sidek, Sidek may just conveniently disregard any evidence to Mahathir’s favour.
 After all, Najib had shown kindness to Sidek and appointed him as Petronas chairman, after his post as government’s Chief Secretary.